 Jeff does not get the girl in Varanasi.
 In Venice he ends up alone, truly alone.
 And in India it doesn’t change.
 He has no desire to return to England so he remains in Varanasi because he has nothing else.
 He goes native, dressing in native garb, and taking dips in the Ganges.
 When a girl he meets says she is worried about him and comments that his hair is as fluffy as a gosling’s, he repeats that it’s “as fluffy as a gosling and smooth as an otter,” several times.
 He has lost himself.

-These are two intense stories that draw you into the human experience in two famous water cities.
+These are two intense stories in Jeff in Venice, Death in Varanasi by Geoff Dyer Review draw you into the human experience in two famous water cities.
 Dyer’s has written something special that you will never forget in the same sense you never forget Death in Venice.

 Articles include affiliate links, which may provide a small compensation to Noovella.